Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Numerical results

-In order to compute a KKT point of the smoothed subproblem for \eqref{al:0913} in Step~1 of Algorithm\,\ref{algorithm}, we utilize the MATLAB solver \texttt{fmincon} with ``MaxIterations$=10^7$'' and opt for the interior-point method as an algorithm that runs within \texttt{fmincon}.\footnote{ One may think of using the SQP method in place of the interior-point method.
-In the preliminary numerical experiments, \texttt{fmincon} using the interior point method (fminconIPM) performed better than the one with the SQP method (fminconSQP).
-Indeed, we observed that fminconIPM solved each smoothed subproblem for \eqref{al:0913} more stably than fminconSQP.
-We also observed that fminconIPM was more likely to find a positive solution $\lambda_1$, leading to a sparse solution.
-This result may be peculiar to an interior point method that reaches a solution from the interior of a feasible region. } As a starting point of \texttt{fmincon}, we choose $\w=100*\texttt{ones}(n,1)$ at the first iteration $k=0$ and then use the previous iteration point $(\w^{k-1},\lambda^{k-1})$ after the second iteration, i.e., for $k\ge 1$.
-We set $(\mu_0,\beta_1)=(1,0.8)$ in Step~0 for Algorithm~\ref{algorithm}.
-To compute the value of the function ${\rm erf}$ in $\phi_4$, we utilize the MATLAB function \texttt{erf}.
+In order to compute a KKT point of the smoothed subproblem for \eqref{al:0913} in Step~1 of Algorithm\,\ref{algorithm}, we utilize the MATLAB solver \texttt{fmincon} with ``MaxIterations$=10^4$'' and opt for the interior-point method as an algorithm that runs within \texttt{fmincon}.
+We initialize \texttt{fmincon} for \eqref{one-levelproblem} at some initial point $(\w^0,\lambda^0)$ in the first iteration $k=0$, and then use the previous iteration point $(\w^{k-1},\lambda^{k-1})$ as the initial point for the succeeding iterations, i.e., for $k\ge 1$.
+The smoothing parameter is initialized at $\mu_0=0.1$, and the factor of decrease is set to $\beta_1 = 0.8$.
+To obtain a reasonable initial point $(\w^0,\lambda^0)$, we employ a semismooth Newton (SSN) method for solving the KKT system \eqref{KKT1}-\eqref{KKT5}.
+We first use a complementarity function to reformulate the conditions \eqref{KKT5} with $\varepsilon_5 = 0$ as a system of equations \cite{ALNCC20}.
+In particular, we use the Fischer-Burmeister function $\phi_{\rm FB} : \Re^r \to \Re^r$ given by